ArthurQianyiZhao/arthurqianyizhao.github.io/_pages/about.md

 # News
 - *01/2024*:   I will continue my role as a tutor for School of Engineerinng, ANU (ENGN2218).
 - *11/2023*:   I am going to join NEMS Lab, ANU in 2024.
-- *11/2023*:   I started my internship in China Mobile (Nanjing Branch).
+- *11/2023*:   I started my internship at China Mobile (Nanjing Branch).

 # Publications
 On The Way.

-# Honors and Awards
+# Honors & Awards
 On The Way.

 # Educations